acuminous/tripitaka/README.md

 ```

 ## Design Principals
 Tripitaka intensionally ships with only two transports.
 A streams based transport which will write to stdout and stderr (or other streams which you supply), and an event emitter based transport which will emit events using the global process object (or another emitter which you supply).
 This library holds the opinion that external files, database and message brokers are all far better handled with a data collector such as [fluentd](https://www.fluentd.org/architecture), but you can write your own transports if you so wish.
 Tripitaka also eschews child loggers.
 These were useful for stashing context, but are more elegantly implemented via [AsyncLocalStorage](https://nodejs.org/docs/latest-v14.x/api/async_hooks.html#async_hooks_class_asynclocalstorage) or [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage).
+See the [express example](https://github.com/acuminous/tripitaka/blob/main/examples/express/index.js) for how.

 ## API
 Tripitaka supports the same logging levels as console, i.e.